Graveyard Tour — Shiloh Lutheran Church

 German Roots

 The roots of what would become Shiloh Lutheran Church began in 1777, when a group of German residents organized a church.
-Lutheran Church historians say there was a settlement of German Lutherans in what would later become Lewisville prior to the arrival of Moravian settlers in the area by the early 1750s.
+Lutheran Church historians have written of a settlement of German Lutherans living in what would later become Lewisville, prior to the arrival of Moravian settlers in the area by the early 1750s.

 In 1810, Lutheran Church records recognized the church as “belonging to the Lutherans and Reformed.”
 Those records further state: